rsinghlab/pyaging/README.md

 - [X] Include mammalian array example datasets
 - [X] Add feature to control logging verbosity
 - [ ] Publish to PyPi
+- [ ] Add percentage of missing features in anndata after age prediction for each clock
 - [ ] Add table in readthedocs with all clock metadata
 - [ ] Add and populate "Notes" tab in metadata
 - [ ] Integrate scAge and scRNAseq clocks (and datasets)